SeesKo/AirBnB_clone_v3/README.md

 Alexa Orrico - [Github](https://github.com/alexaorrico) / [Twitter](https://twitter.com/alexa_orrico)
 Jennifer Huang - [Github](https://github.com/jhuang10123) / [Twitter](https://twitter.com/earthtojhuang)

-- Second part of Airbnb: Joann Vuong
+- Second part of this Airbnb Clone: Joann Vuong
-- Third part of Airbnb: Erick Siiko
+- Third part of this Airbnb Clone: Erick Siiko

 ## License
-All Rights Reserved.
+This project is licensed under the terms of the [GNU Affero General Public License v3.0](https://www.gnu.org/licenses/agpl-3.0.html).
+You can redistribute it and/or modify it under the terms of the AGPLv3.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+For more details, see the [full text of the license](https://www.gnu.org/licenses/agpl-3.0.html).